postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 > **IMPORTANT:**  Any confidential information in your environment, such as **passwords and access tokens**, might be publicly visible.
 Remove all such information from the environment before you publish documentation with an environment.

 The public documentation link always has the most up-to-date content.
-You don’t need to repeat the Publish flow each time you wantto update your documentation.
+You don’t need to repeat the Publish flow each time you want to update your documentation.

 **Unpublishing documentation**